LoStack/LoStack-Setup/readme.md

         - This process varies based on the OS you are connecting with
         - This is not the recommended way to connect to LoStack, has not been well tested, and will likely require manual configuration per-subdomain.

- 6. Connecting + trusting self-signed certs
+ 6. Connecting to LoStack + trusting self-signed certs
     - Assuming everything has gone correctly, you should now be able to access the site by going to https://lostack.lostack.internal/
     - You will get a warning about the site's certificate not being trusted, this is expected as the certificate is not signed by a known authority.
     - To fix this, and prevent issues with websockets in some services, you should tell your system to trust the certificate.